Kajal-Singh3/CryptoBankingApp/README.md

 # CryptoBankingApp
+Creation of crypto banking app to perform crypto transactions while also testing it with the crypto network to verify the transactions

 Before testing the app, make sure you have enough funds in your account.
 If you don't have enough funds add the funds using the Faucet website.
 Steps are